hoseungme/serverless-lambda-express-example/README.md

 # Express Application Example
-This example demonstrates how to build an [express](https://github.com/expressjs/express) application for AWS Lambda.
+This example demonstrates how to build an [express](https://github.com/expressjs/express) application for AWS Lambda based on serverless framework.

 ## Overview
 This example built based on [aws-serverless-express](https://www.npmjs.com/package/aws-serverless-express).